dinde451/jarr.d1/Jarulfs_Guide.md

-3 In Diablo, but not in Hellfire, equipping three or more items having together all of the three suffixes (of balance, of stability, and of harmony), will reduce the hit recovery time a further 0.05 seconds to:
+3 In Diablo, but not in Hellfire, equipping three or more items having together all of the three suffixes (of balance, of stability, and of harmony), will trigger a bug that will reduce the hit recovery time a further 0.05 seconds for the Rogue (to 0.15) and the Sorcerer (to 0.20).
-Warrior: 0.10, Rogue: 0.15 and Sorcerer: 0.20.
-Just equipping two items with different suffixes will do no difference.
+Just equipping two items with different suffixes will not trigger this bug.

 ### Damage done